Peter Wallace (civil servant): City of Toronto

 Wallace was initially part of a panel in 2014 that sought to find a replacement for retiring city manager Joe Pennachetti, before deciding to join the running himself.
 On May 5, 2015, Toronto City Council held a private session to discuss Wallace's selection after he was approved by Mayor John Tory and the Executive Committee and he was appointed following a unanimous vote in Council.
 Wallace was the city manager for three years from July 13, 2015, until he stepped down effective April 3, 2018, to accept a role leading the Treasury Board of Canada Secretariat.
 Deputy city manager Giuliana Carbone replaced him until the appointment of Chris Murray on a permanent basis.

 Federal government

 Wallace was appointed as secretary of the Treasury Board on the advice of Prime Minister Justin Trudeau effective April 4, 2018.
 The secretary is deputy minister of the department, reporting to the president of the Treasury Board.

+Wallace left the Government of Canada in November 2021.